FAIRDataPipeline/FAIR-CLI/README.md

 The CLI holds metadata for the user in it's own configuration file (not to be confused with the user modifiable `config.yaml`), `cli-config.yaml`, the *global* version of which is initialised during first use.
 In a manner similar to `git`, FAIR-CLI has repositories which allow the user to override these *global* configurations, this then forming a *local* variant.

 ### Data Directory
-The directory `$HOME/.fair/data` is the default data store initialised by FAIR-CLI, this can be later changed on a per-run basis if the user so desires.
-The subdirectory `coderun` contains timestamped directories of submission script/model runs.
+The directory `$HOME/.fair/data` is the default data store initialised by FAIR-CLI.
+During setup an alternative can be provided and this can be later changed on a per-run basis if the user so desires.
+The subdirectory `$HOME/data/jobs` contains timestamped directories of jobs.

 ### Sessions Directory
 The directory `$HOME/.fair/sessions` is used to keep track of ongoing queries to the registry as a safety mechanism to ensure the registry is not shutdown whilst processes are still occuring.

 ### Logs Directory
-The directory `$PROJECT/.fair/logs` stores `stdout` logs for runs also giving information on who launched the run and how long it lasted.
+The directory `$PROJECT/.fair/logs` stores `stdout` logs for jobs also giving information on who launched the job and how long it lasted.

 ### Staging File
-Not yet fully implemented, the file `$PROJECT/.fair/staging` keeps track of which runs/files the user wishes to "commit" for synchronisation between local and remote registries.
+The staging file, `$PROJECT/.fair/staging`, contains information of what jobs are being tracked, by default all jobs are added to this file after completion and are set to "unstaged".
 Simply contains a dictionary of booleans where items for sync (staged) are marked true `True` and those to be held only locally `False`.
 The file uses paths relative to the *local* `.fair` folder as keys, to behave in a manner identical to `git` staging.

 ### `config.yaml`

 This is the main file the user will interact with to customise their run.
 FAIR-CLI automatically generates a starter version of this file with everything in place.
-The only addition required is setting of either `script` or `script_path` (with the exception of running using `fair run --script` - see [below](#run)) under `run_metadata`.
+The only addition required is setting of either `script` or `script_path` (with the exception of running using `fair run bash` - see [below](#run)) under `run_metadata`.
 |                                                                                                                                                      |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **`script`**                                                                                                                                         |